 This article is featured in Pulse of Fintech H1’21.

 › Explore other sections

-› Download the full report (PDF 4 MB)
+› Download the full publication (PDF 4.1 MB)

 Cryptocurrency and blockchain is exploding globally.
 There’s so much happening in the space right now, between the eCNY project running in China, Facebook’s Diem, a number of ecosystem initiatives — not to mention all the different trading platforms raising money.
 Digital currencies and virtual assets are a big, big topic of conversation.
 I think for the rest of this year at least, crypto will be a very hot ticket for investors.